[Park in the South Hadley Library parking lot. Parks are to the southwest of the parking lot.]

 South Hadley Riverside Parks have great views of the Holyoke Dam and the South Hadley Canal System.
 This is a system of three parks that runs north to south along the Connecticut River.
 Gatehouse Park is along the dam and is the northernmost of the three parks.
 It has a nice view of the library on the hill.
 Texon Park is along the river’s edge and is the middle park.
 It has a nice view of the Muller Bridge to the northwest.
 Lower Riverside Park is the southernmost and holds the lock system of the South Hadley Canal.
 Texon Park has an overlook close to the Holyoke Dam and has an eel lift.
 The former Carew Paper Mill and then later known as the Texon Mill was in this Texon Park.
 Likewise, the Glasgow Mill was here and its parent company the Hadley Cotton Mill is still visible across the river.

 Along the river’s edge in Lower Riverside Park, there were at first a sawmill and a grist mill along with the Lathrop Mill.
 By the 1840s, there were 11 small mills.
 In 1846, these mills all burnt in a massive fire.
 Included in these were the Ames and the Lathrop Paper Mills.
 This allowed Holyoke to apply for water permits to construct a riverwide dam.
-The Carew Paper Mill in 1848 and the Hampshire Paper Mill in 1865 were built in Texon Park and the Glasgow Mill in 1848 in Riverside Park.
+The Carew Paper Mill in 1848 was built in Texon Park and the Glasgow Mill in 1848 in Riverside Park.
+The Hampshire Paper Mill was built in 1866 in the location between Texon Park and Lower Riverside Park.